-The retail bonanza that is Black Friday 2017 is upon us.
-And it's fair to say there aren't many better times to bag yourself a good deal on a smartphone, SIM-only deal or that bijou gadget you've been eyeing.
+Black Friday 2020 is nearly upon us.
+And it's fair to say there aren't many better times to bag yourself a cheap deal on a smartphone, SIM only deal or that fancy gadget you've been eyeing all year.

 Exercising fiscal discipline isn't easy.
-George Osborne will tell you that much.
-But it's also vital if you're going to avoid running up a Black Friday bill to rival the national debt.
-Being short of money with Christmas looming really isn't a recipe for good cheer.
+Rishi Sunak will tell you that much.
+But it's also vital if you're going to avoid overspending on things you don't necessarily need.

 So decide how much you can afford to spend on Black Friday bargains and stick to it.

-Start early.
-Like Christmas, Black Friday gets earlier every year
+4. Start early, as Black Friday gets earlier every year

 In turn, it makes sense to start your bargain-hunting early too.
-Head to Amazon now, for instance, and you'll find a pretty smart selection of smartphones from Samsung, Motorola, Nokia and Huawei that have been reduced for Black Friday.
-The best of which we've collated here.
+Already you can find a pretty smart selection of smartphones from Samsung, Honor, Xiaomi and Huawei that have been reduced for Black Friday.

 Naturally, the best deals at big retailers come and go very quickly.
-So to give yourself the best chance of getting what you're after, it's smart to sign up for online accounts with your favoured stores right now.
+So to give yourself the best chance of getting what you're after, it's a good idea to sign up for online accounts with your favoured stores right now.

 That way you won't waste valuable moments entering your account details when you're trying to beat your shopping rivals to the punch.